FAQ (Frequently Asked Questions) regarding the RL 2000 and RL 4000 ResortLock (non-connected) locks by RemoteLock

 3) Now that step is complete, wait for the green light to go off and hold the black programming key up to the ibutton reader of the lock.
 You will get two additional beeps.
 The update is complete.

 4) Now we'll need to hold the reset button down for ten full seconds until the green light on the front of the lock begins to blink.
 Release the reset button when the light begins to blink and hit the # key.
 You'll get three beeps.
 The software is now completely updated and the lock is ready to be programmed again.

 A) To reset the lock back to factory default settings, press and hold the reset button for 10 seconds until the light on the front of the lock starts flashing green.
 Release the reset button and press the # key to confirm.
 You will receive 3 beeps if successful.

-Once reset go ahead and create your master code and set the date and time at the lock.
+Once reset, go ahead and create your master code and set the date and time of the lock.

-After resetting the lock it will be back to default and the default master code is 123456
+After resetting the lock it will be back to default settings.
+The default master code is 123456

 Q) How do I reset the master code?

 # Default master code # 11 # new master code # new master code #